Our research is guided by the following questions:

 - Systematic errors are errors that are not determined by chance but are introduced by an inaccuracy (involving either the observation or measurement process) inherent to the system.
 Systematic error may also refer to an error with a non-zero mean, the effect of which is not reduced when observations are averaged.
 Systematic errors are related to our hardware, or the natural limits of our capability to measure information categories (location, density) and boundaries (momentum, velocity) at the same time (Heisenberg uncertainty principle).

 In contrast to classical approaches, the new psychometric approach with Pseudomorph uses the "similarities" or "quint-essence" that unites humans and make them "humane".
 This similarity is "consciousness", or the "human ideal" of true perfection without ego distortion that allows information flow through a perfect geometric information architecture of our thoughts, feelings and actions.
-While the perfect human consists of "Ego", too much or too little "Eigenvalue" make us inhumane.
+While the perfect human needs an "Ego" for survival, too much or too little "Eigenvalue" make us inhumane.
 This divergence between optimal and pathological can be measured by counting the 117 covariant SIC-POVM's in the original proof of the Kochen-Specker Theorem.

 This way "Pseudomorph" can serve as a universal problem solving cheat-sheet and a guide for self-exploration in the spheres of higher dimensions.